PaddlePaddle/PaddleSpeech/demos/audio_tagging/README.md

 ## Introduction
 Audio tagging is the task of labelling an audio clip with one or more labels or tags, includeing music tagging, acoustic scene classification, audio event classification, etc.

 This demo is an implementation to tag an audio file with 527 [AudioSet](https://research.google.com/audioset/) labels.
-It can be done by a single command line  or a few lines in python using `PaddleSpeech`.
+It can be done by a single command or a few lines in python using `PaddleSpeech`.

 ## Usage
 ### 1. Installation